in a Pecan Shell

-late 1840s, Omen has gone under many names – including Canton, Old Canton,
+late 1840s, Omen has gone under many names – including Canton, Old

-necessitating the second change to Clopton.
-After a brief closing, the
+second change to Clopton.
+After a brief closing, the post office

-the penultimate change of name, Troup’s post office was renamed
+In the penultimate change of name, Troup’s post office was renamed

 By 1912 the town was down to two businesses and in time, the justice

-Douglas, Thomas Weatherby, and Mitus White platted the townsite of Canton
+Douglas, Thomas Weatherby, and Mitus White platted the townsite of

-the International & Great Northern Railroad bypassed Canton in
+When the International & Great Northern Railroad bypassed Canton in

 as well as from out of state.

-but with the depression the population dwindled further and
+but with the depression the population dwindled further and Omen became

-a small community of about 150 souls, may be the only town in
+Omen, a small community of about 150 souls, may be the only town in

 Texas General Land Office